Burns

 - Partial-thickness burn (formerly 2nd degree) involves varying amounts of epidermis (with blister formation) and part of the dermis.

-- Full-thickness burn (formerly 3rd degree) involves destruction of all skin elements (full thickness) with coagulation of subdermal plexus.
+- Full-thickness burn (formerly 3rd degree) involves destruction of all skin elements (full thickness) with coagulation of the subdermal plexus.

 - System(s) affected: endocrine/metabolic, pulmonary, skin/exocrine